magentabusiness/magentabusiness.github.io/_includes/templates/ssl/certificates-leaf.md

 ### Step 4.
 Test the connection

-Execute the following command to upload temperature readings to IoT Hub Cloud using secure channel:
+Execute the following command to upload temperature readings to IoT Hub using secure channel:

 {% if docsPrefix contains 'paas/' %}
 ```bash